BEDFORD-NORTH CAMBRIDGE, MASSACHUSETTS

 and left on Margaret St. The parking lot is located at the end of the road, next to the trail.

-To start from Alewife T-Station (Southern
+To start from Alewife T-Station in Arlington

-section); Take Boston's
+(Southern Section); Take Boston's

 Red-Line to access this station.
 See; MBTA